 We value the hard questions because in them is one of the greatest motivations to learn.
 We can spoon feed truth to our kids all day, but if we can get them to wonder, all they’ll need is a compass and some beef jerky to set them on a roadtrip of discovery.

 So ask questions from the texts, the concepts, the stories—then dig for truth.
-Questions are only dangerous if they’re too lazy or too proud to look for answers in the right places.
+Questions are only dangerous if you're too lazy or too proud to look for answers in the right places.

 Connect truth to life.